vibe-code-inc/pm-board-experiment/src/features/project_board/task_column.specs.md

 - Provide visual feedback when a task is being dragged over the column (vivid blue border)
 - Display drop placeholders in the appropriate position between tasks with dimensions matching the dragged card
 - Support scrolling independently when containing many tasks
-- Handle touch events for mobile device support
+- Handle touch events for mobile device support with pointer events
+- Hide task cards that are currently being dragged (as they appear in the drag preview)
+- Provide space between remaining cards for the drop placeholder at precise positions
+- Support exact positioning of drop placeholders based on cursor/touch proximity

 ## Technical Requirements
 - Implement component using React and TypeScript
 - Use Tailwind CSS for styling
 - Support drag-and-drop event handling (dragOver, drop, dragLeave)
+- Support pointer events for mobile touch interaction
 - Maintain column-specific state
 - Follow single responsibility principle by handling only column concerns
 - Implement type safety with TaskStatus type